pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

 ```

 ### Configuring Authorization
-The last thing that we have to implement is to write an endpoint that is going to deal with deleting users.
+The last thing that we have to implement is an endpoint in  ```AccountController``` that we will use for deleting users:
-This is the endpoint we are going to use in the ```AccountController```:
 ```csharp
         [AllowAnonymous]
         [HttpDelete]